ibm-cloud-architecture/refarch-jee/static/artifacts/ICP-liberty-tutorial/step1.md

 The migration toolkit is eclipse based.
 Therefore, these are the steps to be taken to get the code into eclipse to run the migration toolkit on it:

+1. Open a terminal window

-1. Download Customer Order Services application's source code from GitHub
+2. Download Customer Order Services application's source code from GitHub

 ```
-cd ~/PurpleCompute/git
+cd ~/git
 git clone https://github.com/ibm-cloud-architecture/refarch-jee-customerorder.git
 ```
 ![Source migration 35](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/imgs/toLiberty/Source35.png)

-2. Switch to the WAS 7 development branch
+3. Switch to the WAS 7 development branch

 ```
 cd refarch-jee-customerorder